 Burger night?
-Skip the hamburgers and do , a lamb burgers instead!
-Favoured with oregano and garlic, punched up with spinach and salted by feta and mint.
-Inspired by Greece, this lamb burger borrows from keftedes or Greek meatballs, made with beef, garlic, oregano and – mint.
+Skip the hamburgers and do a lamb burger instead!
+Flavoured with oregano, garlic and mint, punched up with spinach and salted with feta.
+Inspired by Greece, this lamb burger borrows from keftedes or Greek meatballs, made with beef, garlic, oregano, and – mint.

 My first job in the food industry saw me waiting tables to pay my way through college in a cute little room, painted bright blue and white with scenes of the Aegean Sea on the wall; Andrea’s Taverna in Calgary, AB.
 Long since gone and replaced by a swanky cocktail lounge, Andrea’s was an education on the Mediterranean diet.

-Previous travels exposed me to to spanakopita, kalamari, souvlaki, saganaki, moussaka, tzatziki, delicate flaky, honey laden desserts and all the vowels associated with pronouncing each delight; made selling and serving a snap.
-Under Andre’s tutelage I discovered Greek wines, including retsina (reminiscent of sucking the juice out of a pinecone), and ouzo, which we may have occasionally overindulged in.
+It was not my first Greek experience, having wandered Greece on several journeys.
+Andrea’s served to deepen my food culture knowledge so that ingredients to spanakopita, calamari, souvlaki, saganaki, moussaka, tzatziki, delicate flaky, honey-laden desserts were easily rattled off, with every vowel in its rightful place; making both selling and serving – a snap.
+Under Andre’s tutelage, I discovered Greek wines, including retsina (reminiscent of sucking the juice out of a pinecone), and ouzo, which we may have occasionally overindulged in.

 It was my first introduction to espresso, and Greek Easter which featured lamb, rubbed with olive oil and plastered with garlic and oregano, then roasted in a covered pit for 24 hours until it was so tender it fell apart.
-If i close my eyes, I can still smell that lamb.
+Rich, deep and satisfying, lamb has become a red meat favourite.
+If I close my eyes, I can still smell that lamb.

 1 large clove garlic, minced fine